The story of how AssetSpot was born

 They knew they had just built something transformative.
 Having retained the rights to the source code, they quickly went to work building a new version of the product that they could make available to others, helping them to solve this almost universal and rapidly growing issue.
 And that’s how AssetSpot was born.

-Taking it somewhere though, is a whole different requirement though.
+Taking it somewhere though, is a whole different requirement.
 Which is how they’ve come to appreciate the start-up mentality – the challenges that come with moving quickly with limited resources.

 Q&A with the creators: